 Sony a7r IV Performance

 It has a high level of brightness and sharpness, and its contrast is relatively strong compared to other finders that are more neutral.
-It does an excellent job of displaying details, even though its default settings appear to have a slightly higher incidence of aliasing artifacts than those of some other devices; however, this issue seems to be remedied by setting the Display Quality to High; however, so will reduce the battery life of the device.
+In addition, it does an excellent job of displaying details, even though its default settings appear to have a slightly higher incidence of aliasing artifacts than those of some other devices; however, this issue seems to be remedied by setting the Display Quality to High; however, so will reduce the battery life of the device.

 Sony a7r IV Image Quality